e18e/e18e/docs/blog/journey-so-far.md

 I even made a few attempts at creating repos to share this effort (e.g. [you-dont-need-x](https://github.com/43081j/you-dont-need-x) and [eslint-plugin-clutter](https://github.com/43081j/eslint-plugin-clutter)).

 Unfortunately, none of these efforts really went anywhere.
 I struggled to find anyone who cared and would often move on to something else for a few months before I got the itch in my brain to tackle it again.

+## Starting a cleanup

+Eventually, I created the [ecosystem-cleanup](https://github.com/es-tooling/ecosystem-cleanup) project as place to track performance improvements in popular open source projects.

+In the early days, this was basically me creating issues for myself to contribute to various OSS projects.
+Things like:

+- Removing redundant polyfills
+- Upgrading packages
+- Replacing large packages with lighter, more focused ones
+- Replacing unmaintained packages with modern, maintained alternatives

+It was a lot of work for one person, but I kept chipping away in the hope that I could raise awareness of performance and start to improve some of the ecosystem.

 ## Beginnings of a community